 Contrary to popular belief, children (minors under the age of 18) generally cannot become naturalized citizens of the United States.
 By law, applicants for naturalization must be 18 years of age.

 But don’t worry.
 This means that they cannot file the naturalization application or be included on their parents’ application.
 Instead, children that meet certain criteria automatically gain U.S. citizenship when a parent naturalizes, a provision in the law known as derivation of U.S. citizenship for children.

 U.S. Citizenship for Children Under INA Section 320

 Adult permanent residents apply for U.S. citizenship by filing Form N-400, Application for Naturalization.
-But minors may not use this form.
+But minor children (under age 18) may not use this form.
 Under Section 320 of the Immigration and Naturalization Act, also known as the Child Citizenship Act of 2000, children under 18 automatically acquire U.S. citizenship if the following three conditions have been fulfilled: